aberke/quiz-widgets/README.md

 	- Need to set the following environment variables to allow signin with twitter:
 		- TWITTER_CONSUMER_KEY
 		- TWITTER_CONSUMER_SECRET
-		- Use the quiz-widgets twitter app or create a new twitter app to get these keys
+		- Use the HuffpostLabs quiz-widgets twitter app or create a new twitter app to get these keys
 	- May need to toggle ```domain``` within ```app/static/widget/q.js``` between commits to production